 The Wyoming Statutes include an entire section dealing with — and restricting — abortion.
 This is Article 35, Section 6.

 The Hyde amendment is a discriminatory federal policy that restricts access to abortion for people who receive their health care through the government.
 This far-reaching policy affects many programs, resulting in millions of people being denied insurance coverage for abortion care.
 They include:

 - Native American people

 - Federal employees

-- Women who live in Washington, D.C.
+- People who live in Washington, D.C.

 As Supreme Court Justice Thurgood Marshall wrote, the Hyde amendment was “designed to deprive poor and minority women of the constitutional right to choose abortion.”
 That’s exactly what this policy does.

-Under the terms of the Hyde amendment and related provisions in Wyoming law, Medicaid funds may be used to pay for abortions only in cases of reported rape, incest, or endangerment of the pregnant woman’s life.
+Under the terms of the Hyde amendment and related provisions in Wyoming law, Medicaid funds may be used to pay for abortions only in cases of reported rape, incest, or endangerment of the pregnant person’s life.

 “Personhood” measures seek to outlaw abortion by redefining the term “person” to include a fertilized egg or embryo—with the intent of outlawing abortion.
 In addition, “personhood” measures often sweep in bans on many common forms of birth control.
 These measures could even criminalize a woman for having an abortion.

 Legislative attempts to charge pregnant people with “unborn child abuse” for certain actions during pregnancy rely on the notion of fetal personhood (and discourage people from seeking important health care).
 Legislative attempts to create such crimes as “double homicide” when a pregnant person is murdered advance the fetal personhood agenda (and ignore the fact that there are already enhanced penalties for many crimes involving pregnant people).